Sustainable logistics: Benefits & key trends for 2024 [+how to make your business sustainable]

 Sustainable logistics emphasizes the efficient use of resources by reducing waste and maximizing output.
 One of the key challenges in logistics is empty container repositioning, where containers are moved without any cargo, leading to wasted resources, increased costs, and global carbon dioxide emissions.

-That’s where xChange can help through Shipper-Owned Containers (SOCs).
+That’s where xChange can help through SOC containers.
 By leasing your containers, you can avoid the costly process of repositioning empty containers.

 On the Container xChange leasing marketplace, you can put your containers on lease, allowing other companies to use them for transportation.
 This not only improves resource optimization but also enhances cost efficiency by reducing idle transport and generating additional income for your business.